Student-centric advice and objective recommendations

 Prompt #1

-“What is your sense of Duke as a university and a community, and why do you consider it a good match for you?
-If there’s something in particular about our offerings that attracts you, feel free to share that as well.
+“What is your impression of Duke as a university and community, and why do you believe it is a good match for your goals, values, and interests?
+If there is something specific that attracts you to our academic offerings in Trinity College of Arts and Sciences or the Pratt School of Engineering, or to our co-curricular opportunities, feel free to include that too.
 (250 word limit)”

-For this essay, it will be important for you to do a little bit of research about Duke as a school and a community, and to make a list of the things that you like the most.
+For this essay, you should do a little bit of research about Duke as a school and a community and make a list of the things that you like the most.
 Then, make a list of the things that you are looking for in a school unrelated to Duke.
 Look at both lists together, and make the connection between the two.

 Don’t miss: Scholarships360’s free scholarship search tool